 This course looks at various topics of interest to Business School students.
 This course emphasizes interactive and in-depth study of contemporary significant topics not covered in other School of Business Administration offerings.

+This course focuses on Stetson's Social Justice Value.
 From the perspective of both literature, film, and philosophy, this course explores the historical and ongoing cultural and economic injustices that result from apartheid, including the effects of discrimination and prejudice.
 The course will compare and contrast apartheid to other forms of discrimination, including race, religion, gender, sexuality, and handicapped worldwide.
 Junior Seminar.